jdisset/gaga/README.md

 See tests for more examples.

 ## Parallelism
 GAGA supports both MPI and OpenMP based parallelism.
-Both can be enabled at the same time.
-In order to use OpenMP parallelisation (recommended on shared memory architectures), you need to `#define OMP` before including gaga's header (you also need to compile with the -fopenmp flag).
+For OpenMP parallelisation (recommended on shared memory architectures), you need to `#define OMP` before including gaga's header (don't forget to compile with the -fopenmp flag).
-If you need to use MPI parralelism (when running on a cluster for example), link the MPI library of your choice (gaga was tested with IntelMPI and OpenMPI but should work with any implementation) and `#define CLUSTER` before including gaga.
+If you need to use MPI parralelism (when running on a cluster for example), `#define CLUSTER` before including gaga.
+You then need to link the MPI library of your choice (OpenMPI or IntelMPI for example) when compiling.

 ## Options
 ### General